-Thankfully, the Flutter plugin for Android Studio helps in this.
+Thankfully, the Flutter plugin for Android Studio helps with this.

 In some style changes, such as font size, color, a full reboot of the execution was necessary.

 Regarding the publication in Google Play, it is easily done following the steps of the documentation.
-Basically it is to add to the Gradle the signature information and optionally the configuration of ProGuard.
+Basically you have to add to the Gradle the signature information and optionally the configuration of ProGuard.

 The app is very fluid.
 Flutter internally uses a SurfaceDraw accelerated by GPU and the embedded runtime of Dart is responsible for the fast drawing of Widgets.